 There are more classes than my lifestyle will ever allow me to watch, and new content is constantly coming.
 However, the best part is that there are many legendary photographers like Joe McNally and Jay Maisel featured in these courses to give you the opportunity to learn from industry legends for a tiny fraction of their typical workshop rates.

-I can watch a high quality video from my desktop computer, my laptop, and rumor has it that mobile versions are coming soon to a device near you.
-This is critically important to me as I may find 10 minutes here or 5 minutes there, but it’s really tough for me to find hours at a time that I can dedicate to doing anything.
+I can watch a high quality video from my desktop computer, my laptop, and iOS devices (typically while my wife is shopping).
+This is critically important to me as I may find 10 minutes here or 5 minutes there, but it’s really tough for me to find hours at a time that I can dedicate to doing anything for myself.

 What I Didn’t Like About Kelby Training